 Computer Science I C++ (5)

 C++ programming language is used to illustrate concepts in engineering and computer science.
 Introduces students to problem solving methods, and algorithm development and object-oriented design.
 Students design, implement, document, and debug C++ computer programs.
 PREREQUISITE: MATH& 142 or higher; and CS/ENGR 120; or instructor's permission.
 Satisfies a natural science requirement.

 C++ Data Structures (5)

 A continuation of CS& 131.
 Uses C++ data structure to illustrate concepts in computer science.
 Students organize and write C++ language computer programs to obtain the solutions to assigned problems.
 Emphasizes use of common data structures, abstract data types, inheritance, modularity, encapsulation, and recursion.
 Students learn to understand, design and implement medium-sized programs.
 PREREQUISITE: CS& 131 with a grade of 2.0 or higher and MATH& 151.
-Satisfies a natural science requirement for AA degree.
+Satisfies a natural science requirement.

 Java 2-Data Structures (5)

 A continuation of CS & 141.
 Uses Java language to cover topics such as classes and interfaces, inheritance, basic design principles, exceptions, stream I/O, user interfaces, recursion, elementary data structures and associated algorithms (lists, queues, stacks, trees); and introduces performance analysis and implementation trade-offs.
 Successful completion of the course gives students the tools they need to construct substantial computer programs and understand computers and software.
 Course also provides a good foundation for further study in computer science and engineering.
 PREREQUISITE: CS& 141 with a minimum grade of 2.0.
 Satisfies a natural science requirement.